bloominstituteoftechnology/ai-school-architect/README.md

     uvicorn.run(app, host="0.0.0.0", port=8000)
 ```

-## Contributing

-We welcome contributions to improve AI School Architect.
-If you have any suggestions or encounter issues, please open an issue or submit a pull request.

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push to your branch.
-4. Open a pull request with a detailed description of your changes.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.